 This cranberry sauce has a bright, fresh flavor that pairs perfectly with all your holiday meal favorites.
 It’s also fabulous on leftovers and sandwiches.
-If you spoon some in the bottom of dessert glasses and top with some fresh whipped cream you’ll have a quick, yet elegant dessert.
+If you spoon some into the bottom of dessert glasses and top with fresh whipped cream, you’ll have a quick yet elegant dessert.
 This sauce requires no gelatin or added thickeners, as it thickens naturally due to the pectin in the cranberries.

 Yields: 2 1/3 cups

 Serving size: 2 tbsp.

 - 12 oz (34.02g) fresh or frozen whole cranberries

 - 1/3 cup (63.36g) natural, non-GMO granular erythritol

 - 1 tsp.
 (1.98g) freshly grated orange zest

 - If using fresh berries, rinse them and pick through them, discarding any berries that may have spoiled.

 - Place all of the ingredients into a 3 quart sauce pan.